Peace, order, and good government: The emergency branch

-The National Concern Branch
+The national concern branch

 The "national concern" doctrine (sometimes referred to as "national dimensions") was an alternate means of applying the POGG powers that found use in the mid-20th century.
 It allowed Parliament to legislate on matters that would normally fall to the provincial government when the issue became of such importance that it concerned the entire country.

 The doctrine originated from a statement by Lord Watson in the Local Prohibition case (1896), wherein he stated:

-Their Lordships do not doubt that some matters, in their origin local and provincial, might attain such dimensions as to affect the body politic of the Dominion, and to justify the Canadian Parliament in passing laws for their regulation or abolition in the interest of the Dominion.

 After this case the doctrine was completely ignored until 1946 when Viscount Simons brought it back in the case of Ontario v.
 Canada Temperance Foundation, [1946] A.C.
 193 (P.C.).
 The test as stated in Temperance Foundation was whether the matter "goes beyond local or provincial concern or interests and must from its inherent nature be the concern of the Dominion as a whole".

-Current approach to interpretation
+Current approach towards interpretation

 The above branches of the power are currently governed by the principles stated by Le Dain J. in R. v.
 Crown Zellerbach Canada Ltd.: